Table of Contents

 The way people work changed significantly during the 2020 pandemic.
 Most Gen Z workers have or will enter the workforce after many businesses shifted to remote work and even more people discovered their desire to work on their own.

-Unlike generations before them, however, Gen Z does expect to get more out of their job, both financially and on a purpose-driven level.
-Nearly two-thirds of Gen Z said they put purpose before how much they earn when it comes to work, and 64% said they have higher expectations for pay in 2023.
+Unlike generations before them, however, Gen Z does expect to get more out of work, both financially and on a purpose-driven level.
+More than half said they are only interested in jobs that offer career growth—in 2022, only 33% said the same.
 They are also more likely than other generations to participate in job hopping vs. staying at a job long-term.

-Given that our world has become a lot more expensive, while pay rates have remained stagnant, you can’t fault a generation for wanting to be fairly compensated and aligning their career aspirations with what they want in life.
+Given that pretty much everything has become more expensive, while pay rates have remained stagnant, you can’t fault a generation for wanting to be fairly compensated and aligning their career aspirations with what they want in life.

 For Gen Z readers who want more tips on how to find meaning in their career or work for themselves, check out these resources: